woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [European Union Law](course) starting date
 - [Mediakasvatus, osallisuus ja aktiivinen kansalaisuus, kirjatentti](course) begins
 - Tell me the start date of [Current Trends in Leadership](course)
-- What day will [Digital Media Landscape and Media Policies(course) start
+- What day will [Digital Media Landscape and Media Policies](course) start
 - When do I have [Ruotsin kielen kirjallinen ja suullinen viestintä](course)
 - When do we have [Johdatus kääntäjän suomen opintoihin](course)
 - The start date of [Finnish Education System - Seminar](course)